ivop/atari-bbc-basic/README.md

 * ```VDU``` just prints the ASCII characters corresponding to the numbers you provide.
 There is no VDU emulation.

 * You can use ```ADVAL(255)``` to check if there's a pending keypress.
 All other ADC values are ignored.
-To read joysticks, peek at the shadow registers in RAM (e.g. ```DIR=?&0278```).
+To read joysticks, peek at the shadow registers in RAM (e.g. ```DIR=?&0278``` for stick 0).

 * OPENUP, EXT# and PTR# do not work because there's no byte accurate way to do fseek/ftell with Atari DOS 2.5.

 #### Graphics Modes

 It's not possible to accurately emulate the BBC graphics modes.
-The resolutions and the available colors are too different, so instead BBC BASIC for the Atari uses the standard OS graphics modes and its coordinate system.
+The resolutions and the available colors are too different, so instead BBC BASIC for the Atari uses the standard Atari OS graphics modes and its coordinate system.
 (0,0) is at the top-left corner, and the maximum resolution is 320x192 (MODE 8).

 * ```MODE``` works like Atari BASIC's ```GRAPHICS```.
 Supported modes are 0-15.
 Add 16 to disable the text window at the bottom.